alexkahn/learnyoujavascript/Learn you JavaScript for fun and profit.md

 'She said and I quote "This is literally amazing"';
 ```

 The trick here is that we can't have an odd number of quotes that are supposed to surround our string.
 If we don't surround the string with one and only one type of quote character we will be told there is an error in our code by the all powerful interpreter: teller of your wrong.
 We did, however, illustrate the way you can still use them in a combination with each other as long as you are careful.
-There are some situation where we will need to get a bit fancier.
+There are some situations where we will need to get a bit fancier.

 ```
 // Challenge: Make a sentence into a string